What is HECS-HELP?

-The joys of your One Click Life Admin dashboard – all of your tax info at your fingertips within seconds.
+The joys of your One Click Life Life Admin dashboard – all of your info is at your fingertips within seconds.
 All it takes is 2 simple steps to check your balance:

 You can call the ATO on 13 28 61 between the hours 8am to 6pm, Monday to Friday.
 They will be able to provide you with details relating to your HECS-HELP debt.
 As with all things Government, don’t be too surprised if you’re stuck waiting on hold for a while.

 I am making repayments, why aren’t they showing?

 While you might have weekly or fortnightly amounts coming out of your pay, the compulsory repayment on your HELP debt will only occur once you do your tax return.

 How to repay your HECS-HELP debt through taxation system

 There are two ways to pay off your HECS-HELP debt: compulsory repayments and voluntary repayments.
 As mentioned above, compulsory repayments are made once you earn above the minimum income threshold.

 When starting a new job, you will be required to inform your employer that you have a HECS-HELP debt by ticking a box on the tax declaration form you complete before commencing work.
 Additional tax will be withheld from each pay to cover your HECS loan based on your annual repayment income.

 Voluntary repayments can be made at any given time to the ATO using BPAY or credit card. *by logging into MyGov?